knieriem/openocd-efm32-series2/windows/README.md

-If building the openocd Linux executable succeeds, i.e. all prerequisites are available, building a Windows executable should be easy, prodided the x86_64-w64-mingw32 compiler toolchain is installed.
+If building the openocd Linux executable succeeds, i.e. all prerequisites are available, building a Windows executable should be easy, provided the x86_64-w64-mingw32 compiler toolchain is installed.

 ### Prerequisites